- Home >

 Organizational Systems Associated with Compliance

-The Company establishes a system to handle and resolve important matters associated with compliance in the most appropriate manner.
-These matters that arise in departments and branches are reported through the compliance managers to the Compliance Control Department.
-The Company has also established an internal hotline (in the Compliance Control Department) and a consultation service (with outside lawyers) in accordance with the Whistleblower Protection Act to act as a channel through which employees can directly report and consult on compliance matters.
+Important matters related to compliance that occur in each organization are reported to the Compliance Control Department through the compliance managers who are the heads of each organization, and the company is prepared to respond and resolve them appropriately.
+In addition, we have established internal hotline (in the Compliance Control Department) and a consultation service (with outside lawyers) where our executives and employees can directly report and consult on matters related to compliance, such as violations of laws and regulations.
 The Company operates these systems with full respect for privacy so that those who duly blow the whistle or consult are not subject to unfavorable treatment resulting from their whistleblowing or consultation.

 To check whether compliance is being promoted effectively and appropriately, the Internal Audit Department regularly conducts internal audits.